bitwizeshift/result/doc/installing.md

 ## CMake

-This project is written with idiomatic & "modern" `CMake` (3.4+) and provides the target `Result::Result` which can be used as a dependency in your cmake build.
+This project is written with idiomatic & "modern" CMake (3.8+) and provides the target `Result::Result` which can be used as a dependency in your cmake build.

 You can either [add this project via `add_subdirectory`](#via-subdirectory) or [pull this project in with a `find_package`](#via-installation)